 In 1833 the palace was bought by Prince Luigi Boncompagni Ludovisi who added his heraldic symbols on the cornice; his family had two popes: Pope Gregory XIII Boncompagni and Pope Gregory XV Ludovisi.

-The plate by Vasi shows a small fountain located below one of the windows of Palazzo De Carolis: it is called Il Facchino (the porter) and it represents a fresh-water seller; it was probably built by the related guild in the late XVIth century.
+The plate by Vasi shows a small fountain located below one of the windows of Palazzo De Carolis: it is called Il Facchino (the porter) and it represents a seller of mineral water; it was probably built by the related guild in the late XVIth century.
 It was one of the Talking Statues of Rome.
 In 1872 it was relocated in the street between the palace and S. Maria in Via Lata.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: